Damien Renault

 Date of 1st thesis registration: 2020

-The objective of this thesis project is to evaluate urban alternatives, ranging from the reinterpretation of the Howardian model of Garden Cities to the creation of eco-places.
+The aim of this thesis project is to evaluate urban alternatives, ranging from the reinterpretation of the Howardian model of Garden Cities to the creation of eco-places.
 The concept of the Commons will be essential in the evaluation of the proposals and experiments.
-It will be a question of measuring its implication in architecture and urbanism in the making and will allow us to consider differently resilience, autonomy and sustainability in urban projects.
+It will be a question of measuring its implication in architecture and urbanism in the making and will allow us to consider resilience, autonomy and sustainability in urban projects in a different way.

-We will analyze the relationship between space and the transformations underway, linked to environmental, socio-economic and health crises.
+We will analyse the relations between space and the transformations underway, linked to environmental, socio-economic and health crises.
 In short, what was previously considered to be a utopian field can now structure and stimulate urban transformations.
-Through the study of urban alternatives, this thesis project aims to analyze new forms of mutualist, solidarity and cooperative links.
+Through the study of urban alternatives, this thesis project aims to analyse new forms of mutualist, solidarity-based and cooperative links.
 It will seek to answer the following question: in what way can urban alternatives, in which the Common would play a structuring role, respond to the socio-economic, environmental and health issues of the 21st century?

 Guillaume Nicolas